absd2/fullstack-login/README.md

 npm run start
 ```

-It's also possible to run the server with **Nodemon** - who will keep track of all server files and restart it automatticaly any changes are detected - by using:
+It's also possible to run the server with **Nodemon** - who will keep track of all server files and restart it automatticaly if any changes are detected - by using:
 ```
 npm run dev
 ```